Learn More about Camp!

-Campers flying in and expecting to use our transportation services to & from camp must arrive and depart from Los Angeles International Airport (LAX) during the times specified in the Camper/Family Handbook.
+Campers flying in and planning to use our transportation services must arrive and depart from Los Angeles International Airport (LAX) or Baltimore Washington International Airport (BWI) during the times specified in the Camper/Family Handbook.
 Staff will be at each terminal during the time slots to gather and escort campers to and from the shuttles.

 Campers and families will receive a detailed Camper/Family Handbook, containing information you need to know regarding location and transportation options, upon admission in to camp.

-Camp Brave Trails staff is made up of many different types of skilled and certified professionals.
+Having an amazing staff means our campers have an amazing summer!
+As such, our directors dedicate a lot of time and energy to assembling a diverse and multifaceted group of professionals for our staff team.
 We choose dedicated, knowledgeable and nurturing mentors who have a great interest in helping youth become confident and empowered LGBTQ leaders.
 Every staff member at camp has undergone an extensive application, interview, and background check process.
-The average age of our staff is 26.
-Many staff members return to camp each summer from all around the country.
+Our team is complete with medical staff, therapists, lifeguard, teachers, working professionals, and many more experienced professionals.
+The average age of our staff is 27.
+Many staff members return to camp each summer from all around the country and even internationally.

 At camp, we have two medical staff on-site 24/7 to provide basic care and first aid to campers and staff.
 Anything beyond basic care will be directed to the nearest urgent care or hospital.
 All campers must have heath insurance to attend camp.